liron-navon/chrome-extention-typescript-react-starter/README.md

 # chrome-extention-typescript-react-starter
-Boilerplate for creating a Chrome Extention with React, TypeScript, emotion jss, jest and Webpack
+Boilerplate for creating a Chrome Extension with React, TypeScript, emotion jss, jest and Webpack

 ### Usage
 1. Clone